UpperMoon0/TTS-Provider/README.md

   - If a model cannot map the provided `lang` parameter to a supported language code (even after its internal normalization attempts), the server will return an error, and speech generation will fail.
 This indicates the language is not supported by the chosen model.
 - **Model-Specific Support**:
   - **EdgeTTS**: Accepts standard codes like "en-US", "ja-JP".
 See its `VOICE_MAPPINGS` for explicitly configured target languages.
-  - **SesameCSM**: Primarily supports "en-US".
-Requests for other language codes will result in an error.
   - **ZonosTTS**: Accepts standard codes and maps them to its wide range of supported languages (e.g., "en-US" might map to "en-us", "ja-JP" to "ja").
 It uses a comprehensive mapping (see `PREFERRED_ZONOS_LANG_MAP` in `zonos_tts.py`) and checks against dynamically available Zonos language codes.
 - **Client Recommendation**: For maximum compatibility and predictability, clients **must** send well-formed IETF language tags (e.g., `en-US`, `ja-JP`).